Alec Reed: Early life

 He was called up to National Service in 1952.
 He tried for a commission with the Royal Engineers but was rejected after his Brigadier deemed him to be a "...muddled thinker".
 Reed left the army in 1954 to work as a trainee accountant for Gillette in Osterley, having passed his Chartered Secretary qualification the year before, at the third attempt.

 Keen to be self-employed, Reed pursued a number of sideline businesses while still at Gillette, including making his own brand of aftershave that he brewed in his mother's kitchen and sold door-to-door.
 Reed also began working evenings and weekends in an estate agency in Hounslow, again while still at Gillette.
 The agency’s premises were split into two businesses, with one side selling property and the other side selling carpets.
 Noticing that the carpet business was struggling, Reed approached the owner (who was the father of Reed's then-girlfriend) and offered to rent the carpet portion of the premises for his fledgling employment agency, funding the launch with £75 taken from his Gillette pension fund.
 On 7 May 1960, the 26-year-old Reed opened the first branch of Reed Employment.
-It went on to become one of Britain's largest privately owned businesses, with 441 business units in 163 locations worldwide, employing over 3,000 people.
+It went on to become one of Britain's largest privately owned businesses, now employing over 4500 people.